shahzaibbaig123/Medical-Premium-Prediction/README.md

 # Medical Premium Prediction Analysis

 ## Overview
 This project uses machine learning techniques to predict medical premium prices based on a variety of health-related factors.
 The analysis is performed on a dataset that includes information on patient demographics, medical history, and existing health conditions.
+This dataset is taken from Kaggle.
 Various predictive models, including regression trees, random forests, and linear stepwise regression, are implemented to assess the most effective method for predicting premium prices.

 ## Project Structure